 by Danny Naylor

-Recently, whilst having a few drinks with some friends, one of them started explaining to me how Whisky is made.
+Recently, whilst having a few drinks with some friends, one of them started explaining to me how Whiskey is made.
 It starts with the effort spent malting and mashing the grains, then the complex process of fermenting and distilling, until finally, the maturation process starts.
-This is where the Whisky is placed in wooden casks and left to develop, and this can take years.
-And each year a Whisky is matured, up to 1% of the total amount of Whisky just evaporates.
+This is where the Whiskey is placed in wooden casks and left to develop, and this can take years.
+And each year a Whiskey is matured, up to 1% of the total amount of Whiskey just evaporates.
 This is what distillers call ‘the angels share’.
-While 1% doesn’t sound like much, I Iooked at the bottle we were sampling (a 16-year-old Aberfeldy which, by the way, I would highly recommend) and realised that the Aberfeldy distillery was losing up to 16% of its Whisky in the maturation process.
+While 1% doesn’t sound like much, I looked at the bottle we were sampling (a 16-year-old Aberfeldy which, by the way, I would highly recommend) and realised that the Aberfeldy distillery was losing up to 16% of its Whiskey in the maturation process.